-Mobile videoconferencing, a recent technology on the market since the launch of G3 networks has gained increased support by service providers and handset manufacturers.
+Mobile videoconferencing, a recent technology on the market since the launch of 3G networks has gained increased support by service providers and handset manufacturers.
 In more recent years, the popularization of smartphones and operating system development platforms, such as AndroidTM, iOSTM and Windows PhoneTM, has facilitated interoperability.
+This type of communication is now more accessible than it's ever been, making it a part of everyday life.

 Figure 1.
-Interfaces of the two popular mobile videoconferencing applications (Facetime[TM] and Skype[TM])
+Interfaces of the two popular mobile videoconferencing applications (FacetimeTM and SkypeTM)

-However, the interface used has changed very little over time.
-Already, in 1936, the German postal service had a videoconferencing system available to the public through its postal system, in which "The head and shoulder image of a person is clearly produced" [2].
+However, white the technology has greatly evolved, the user interface has changed very little over time.
+Already, in 1936, the German postal service had a videoconferencing system available to the public through its postal system, in which "The head and shoulder image of a person is clearly produced" [anonymous, 1936].
 By comparison, the interface offered in most popular modern systems (Figure 1) offers similar visual information, providing a view of the users' distant caller and a "mirror image" of the user.
 Current mobile videoconferencing interfaces have then changed very little from the ones found in personal computers.
-Just as in previous iterations of the technology, the user is able to choose which camera is being used, to control the volume, mute, hold or end the current call.
-Some features of their new platforms were adopted, such as using the back-facing camera to provide a view of what is in front of the user, but these features have had very little impact on the interface of these tools.
-Mobility also imposes some limitations, notably the need for a stable and fast connection, which often means that a Wi-Fi network is required or, at least, preferred.
+Just as in previous iterations of the technology, the user is shown both the distant and his own image, can control the volume, mute, hold or end the current call.
+Some features of their new platforms were adopted, such as switching to the back-facing camera to provide a view of what is in front of the user, but these features have had very little impact on the interface of these tools.
+Mobility also imposes some limitations, notably the need for a stable and fast connection, which often means that a Wi-Fi network is often required or, at least, preferred to ensure call quality.
 Though all systems use a list of contacts in order to manage possible callers, the information provided about each contact by each system varies, with some systems communicating accessibility or status.

-According to O'Hara et al. [20], there are both social and technological barriers to the use of videoconferencing that explain this situation.
-While it was already established that it is a very formal and rigid type of communication [23], they noted that this technology requires more management from the user in order to compensate for possible poor sound, poor light or connectivity conditions and to manage the framing of the camera.
-Socially, it is a type of communication that is considered fairly intrusive, somewhat chaotic [20] and often reserved to communicate only with people users hold dear [1].
-Moreover, there are several social barriers between caller and recipient, caller and co-presents, as well as co-presents and others.
-The performance aspect of this type of interaction was also explored through other multimedia studies [6], suggesting a division between operating a system, performing for others and being spectators of their reactions, a process which shapes their interaction.
+According to O'Hara et al. [2006], there are both social and technological barriers to the use of videoconferencing that explain this situation.
+While it was already established that it is a very formal and rigid type of communication [Reponen, Huuskonen and Mihalic, 2008], they noted that this technology requires more management from the user in order to compensate for possible poor sound, poor light or connectivity conditions and to manage the framing of the camera.
+Socially, it is a type of communication that is considered fairly intrusive, somewhat chaotic [O'hara et al., 2006] and often reserved to communicate only with people users hold dear [Ames, Go, Kaye and Spasojevic, 2010].
+Moreover, there are several social barriers between caller and recipient, caller and copresents, as well as co-presents and others.
+The performance aspect of this type of interaction was also explored through other multimedia studies [Dalsgaard, Dalsgaard and Koefoed, 2008], suggesting a division between operating a system, performing for others and being spectators of their reactions, a process which shapes their interaction.